How to Maximize Your ROI with Finance Transformation

 Hiring people to compensate for a process or technology problem is usually the wrong approach.
 Instead, take the opportunity to determine if roles can be eliminated or consolidated.

 Performing the previous activities is vital to ensuring the success of this step.

 Key questions to ask when focusing on hiring quality talent:

 - Do you have the right team with the right skill sets to accomplish what needs to be done?

-- Would training help in bridging the gap on missing skills?
-Training is often more cost-effective than hiring new people, so definitely consider this option.
+- Would training help in bridging the gaps for missing skills?
+(Training is often more cost-effective than hiring new people, so definitely consider this option.)